furkan-asani/Design-Patterns/FactoryPattern/README.md

 - Alias Virtual Constructor

 # Example

 We want to create an object for a model of a car. <br>

 ### Requirements

 - Supports several car models
 - Don't know which one until runtime

+# Summary

+- Encapsulates the instantiation of an object
+- Supports dependency inversion principle -> Client does not depend on the implementation anymore